Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: System Model

-This section presents an architecture for UAV formation-based multimodal cooperative perception, structured around three sequential strategies that collectively address the challenges of formation geometry, sensor heterogeneity, FOV coverage, and flight control.
-As shown in Fig.~\ref{Flow}, the system follows a sequential optimization paradigm with three types of strategies.
-The UAV-sensor allocation strategy determines both the number of UAVs and the assignment of sensor category (LiDAR or Camera) to each UAV for optimal cooperative perception.
-The formation optimization strategy enhances FOV coverage while preserving cooperative perception and communication quality.
-The flight control strategy ensures energy-efficient flight trajectory to transfer the initial UAV swarm to the designated formation.
-This sequential approach holistically optimizes the geometric configuration, sensor complementarity, wireless communication, and flight energy.
+This section presents our framework for UAV formation-based multimodal cooperative perception, structured around three sequential strategies.
+As shown in Fig.~\ref{Flow}, upon successful target identification, the UAV-sensor allocation and formation optimization strategies are executed only once: the former determines the number of UAVs and their sensor categories (LiDAR or Camera), and the latter enhances FOV coverage while preserving perception and communication quality.
+This one-shot initialization defines the mathematically optimal geometric allocation, avoiding redundant high-overhead optimization during cooperative flight.
+In contrast, the flight control strategy operates continuously, iteratively updating the UAV kinematics in response to target maneuvers while maintaining the predefined optimal topology.
+This sequential approach holistically optimizes geometric allocation, sensor complementarity, communication, and flight energy.